sourcegraph/about/handbook/design/index.md

 If you would like to dig a little deeper [here is a link to the article](https://www.nngroup.com/articles/ten-usability-heuristics/), each section is accompanied by a short video and/or a more in depth article.

+### Design consideration checklist

+Improvements to the Sourcegraph user experience should be considered the following in every change:

+- Has the change’s effect on the CLI been considered?
+- Does the language in the UI map to the language in the CLI?
+- Are docs sufficiently reflective of the desired user experience?
+- Light mode / Dark mode
+- Enterprise / Cloud
+- Interactive mode / plain text mode

 ## External resources

 - [10 General principles for interaction design](https://www.interaction-design.org/literature/article/heuristic-evaluation-how-to-conduct-a-heuristic-evaluation)